 Students at a Plymouth school have staged a colourful 'show of support' for their teachers following a damning Ofsted report.

-Plymouth School of Creative Arts in Millbay has been rated inadequate and placed in special measures, with inspectors saying pupils are making 'insufficient progress', classroom disruption is too high whilst persistent absence is also a major issue.
+Plymouth School of Creative Arts in Millbay has been , with inspectors saying pupils are making 'insufficient progress', classroom disruption is too high whilst persistent absence is also a major issue.

 This morning pupils unveiled banners outside the school with slogans such as 'Too special to measure', 'Outstanding in our eyes' and 'Creativity takes courage'.